Libya car bomb hits French embassy, wounds guards

 British, United Nations and Red Cross missions in eastern Libya have also been the targets of violence.

-People living near the French embassy compound, in Tripoli's Hay Andalus neighbourhood, close to the Mediterranean seafront, said they heard two explosions at around 7 a.m.
-(6:00 a.m.
-British time).
+People living near the French embassy compound, in Tripoli's Hay Andalus neighborhood, close to the Mediterranean seafront, said they heard two explosions at around 7 a.m.
+(0500 GMT).

 Tripoli police chief Mohammed Sharif said "an explosive device was planted in a car parked outside the embassy".